 Papers should be submitted in PDF format.
 You may include videos in MP4, WMV and AVI format.
 For multiple videos, please use zip file.
 Please note that there is a maximum file size of 40 MB per submission.

-The CGI proceedings papers (8~12 pages full papers, 5~7 pages short papers including figures): A template for the full and short paper submission by March deadline is found at Springer, LNCS website.
+The CGI proceedings papers (8~12 pages full papers, 5~7 pages short papers including figures and references): A template for the full and short paper submission by March deadline is found at Springer, LNCS website.
 Authors should consult Springer’s author’s guidelines and use their proceedings templates, either for Microsoft Word or for LaTex, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form, through which the copyright for their paper is transferred to Springer.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 Note that the review process is double blind, which requires the paper and all supplemental materials to be anonymous.
 Ensure that self-referencing is anonymous (refer to your full name rather than “I” or “we”).
 Avoid providing information that may identify the authors in the acknowledgements (e.g. co-workers and grant IDs) and in the supplemental material (e.g. titles in the movies, or attached papers).
 Avoid providing links to websites that identify the authors.
 Violation of any of these guidelines will lead to rejection without review.